Regulation of medical devices in Chile

 Specific regulatory conditions for selling devices do not exist on the general regulations but can be imposed by the specific Supreme Decree that regulates the medical device.
 Of course, as for imports, to sell medical devices subject to mandatory regulation, a verification of conformity must be obtained from an accredited institution.

 There are no specific restrictions for advertisements regarding medical devices, though they could be imposed by Supreme Decrees regulating specific medical devices.
-However, there are restrictions on advertisements of pharmaceutical products, defined by the sanitary code and specific Decrees.
+However, there are restrictions on advertisements for pharmaceutical products, defined by the sanitary code and specific Decrees.